Kalan-Brock/CloudUO/README.md

 I cannot legally provide these files, but they are free to download @ https://uo.com/client-download/.

 ### Shard Files

 Place your shard files in the shard folder.
+If you don't have a shard, a fresh copy of ServUO will be pulled automatically.

 ---